-(1) Includes only loans approved by Congress and not those under negotiation or pending approval by Congress.
-Source: Ministry of Economy and Finance.
+(1)Includes only loans approved by Congress and not those under negotiation or pending approval by Congress.

 On October 16, 2019, the IDB converted the interest rates on five loans from floating to fixed rates.
 With this conversion, the amount of outstanding public sector external debt at a fixed rate increased from 64.6% as of October 31, 2018, to 68.6% as of October 31, 2019, thereby reducing the exposure to the risk of interest rate fluctuations.
-However, as of December 31, 2023, the amount of outstanding public sector external debt at a fixed rate was 58.8%, decreasing from 62.0% as of December 31, 2022, mainly due to the disbursements of loans contracted for infrastructure works and budget support.
+However, as of December 31, 2024, the amount of outstanding public sector external debt at a fixed rate was 58.5%, decreasing from 58.8% as of December 31, 2023, mainly due to the disbursements of loans contracted for infrastructure works and budget support.